nineworldsbooks/nineworldsbooks.github.io/_posts/2013-07-04-the-defiled.md

 * When defeated in PvP, you may not engage in PvP again for 6 hours.
 * When defeated in PvP, your corpse is forfeit.
 You should return to the defiled shrine for resurrection.
 * You may only attack the main portion of a settlement (e.g. within the main walls of Blackwell) once every 24 hours.

+## Other Changes

+While this has been in the works, a number of smaller changes have been working their way into the code, and are being introduced with the same update:

+* Darker night times
+* Disguise kits are now craftable by tailors